 We had about ten THATCampers and decided to fly over Nameless Field.
 And since our GPS experiment went so well, it now has become a permanent fixture on our flights.
 We got a lot of great shots of the tennis courts.
 If you look closely, you can see the crew working to prep the surfaces for new paint.

 We have a KMZ of the flight available here.

 Next was the art installation being created on UVa Foundation property on 29 North.
-A group of students working with Prof. Megan Marlatt are painting the below in the parking lot.
-They are filling in the cat image with stencils of a bunch of other cats.
+A group of students working with Prof. Megan Marlatt are painting the cat shown below in the parking lot.
+They are filling in the cat with stencils of a large number of other cats.